 In fact, I've found that many guys who do sealed system work don't actually understand how the sealed system works.
 I know, it sounds crazy!
 But that's the dirty little secret of doing sealed system repairs: you don't have to understand how the sealed system actually works in order to replace a compressor and recharge a system.
 You just need to follow a procedure, pay attention to details, know how to use some special equipment like scales and gauges, and acquire some degree of proficiency with brazing copper (and soon, Lokring).

-If you are going to work on refrigerators in any way, then the first step is to take our our Refrigerator repair course.
+If you are going to work on refrigerators in any way, then the first step is to take our our Refrigerator Repair Training Course.
 This will teach you how the sealed system works in conjunction with the controls to keep the compartments cold.
 You'll then be equipped to troubleshoot all fridge problems, and repair most of them.

 Then, to add sealed-system work to your repertoire, you don't need a whole new course.
 Depending on where you live, you may be able to find a one-day workshop that steps you through the process and gives you some hands-on practice.
 But there are lots of free materials out there from manufacturers that you can read or watch, and then practice in your work shop.
 Get some old dehumidifiers or refrigerators to practice on.
 You'll destroy the first couple of them you work on but no big deal-- it's not a customer unit.
 After you get it right in your work shop, then you're ready to take your new skills into the real world.